GSA/digitalgov.gov/content/posts/2015-06-23-betting-on-e-mail-how-were-reaching-hispanics-via-their-inbox.md

 Below is an example of a “manual send” e-mail sent in late May about a national recall of Takata airbags that affected many automakers.
 Our call to action pointed our readers to check their VIN numbers to see if they were affected.
 Because the tool is in English, we gave a bit more context about what this number is.
 We also highlighted that these repairs are at no cost to the consumer by the auto manufacturers to ensure consumers wouldn’t be victims of scams.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/574-x-401-Gobierno-email-spanish.jpg" alt="An email campaign in Spanish, using the Gobierno U.S.A. dot gov logo header." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/574-x-401-Gobierno-email-spanish.jpg" alt="An email campaign in Spanish, using the Gobierno U.S.A. dot gov logo header." %}

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/574-x-371-Gobierno-email-english.jpg" alt="An email campaign in English, using the U.S.A. dot gov logo header." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/574-x-371-Gobierno-email-english.jpg" alt="An email campaign in English, using the U.S.A. dot gov logo header." %}

 ## Experiment and Measure